valnub/Framework7-v2-PhoneGap-Kitchen-Sink/README.md

 # Framework7 V2 PhoneGap Kitchen Sink

-Just a test of Framework7 v2 kitchen sink combined with PhoneGap.
+Just a test of Framework7 V2 Kitchen Sink combined with PhoneGap.

 Download, then in terminal: